 There can be many reasons why the data of a project needs to be kept protected:

 There are also many levels of security that may be implemented, depending on the needs.
 Sometimes it will be enough to use a password-protected cloud-based server.
 In extreme cases encryption may be needed and also when data is transmitted between researchers or organisations.
-You should definitely contact your IT department to discuss available options and maybe also legal experts where sensitive data is concerned.
-Check the Data Analysis section of this LibGuide with links to find out more on campus solutions and cloud-based options.
+You should contact the RDM Support Desk to discuss available options, who may connect you to legal experts where sensitive data is concerned.
+Check the Data Storage section of this LibGuide with links to find out more on campus solutions and cloud-based options.